New Battery New Alternator Still Not Charging (Quick Fix!)

 - Replace the damaged serpentine belt.

-- Make sure that new belt has the same diameter, thickness and the tooth shape.
+- Make sure that the new serpentine belt has the same diameter, thickness and tooth shape.
+Moreover, it should follow the same route as the previous serpentine belt.

 You can also check out this in depth guide on replacing serpentine belt.